2006469/CS220-AU-portfolio/README.md

   - Add a picture of myself
   - Add in paragraph of my future career wishes and how I may achieve it
   - Have it all peer assessed
+  - Add in another file - for CV - so homepage is more minimal

 <br>